AustinCullar/Astro/README.md

 ## Setup Instructions
 1. Install `python3`
 2. Create your python virtual environment with `python3 -m venv <env name>`
-3. Install the packages in the `src/requirements.txt` file to your virtual environment with `pip install -r src/requirements.txt`.
+3. Install the packages in the `requirements.txt` file to your virtual environment with `pip install -r requirements.txt`.
+4. Run `pip install -e .` to install the project packages.
+For developers, run `pip install -e pip install -e '.[dev]'` to install all test dependencies as well.
-4. Create a file in the `/src` directory called `.env`.
+5. Create a file in the `/src` directory called `.env`.
 This file should contain The following values:
    ```
     API_KEY=<key> # your YouTube Data API key